Dongfeng deal buys time and new blood for Peugeot

 Peugeot is expected to meet existing commitments to build at least one new model at each French site and produce 1 million vehicles domestically by 2016, Montebourg said.

-He later confirmed the government's contribution and deal with Dongfeng, telling Canal+ television it would "prepare Peugeot's renaissance and the international development of a company that had become isolated".

-Peugeot shares fell 2.2 percent to close at 12.50 euros.
-Dongfeng had ended 1.6 percent lower on Monday before trading was suspended pending the announcements.
+Peugeot shares were down 1.3 percent at 1530 GMT.
+Dongfeng had closed 1.6 percent lower on Monday before trading was suspended pending the announcements.

-Besides putting some of its 24 billion yuan ($3.96 billion) of cash reserves to work, some skeptics have questioned what the Chinese carmaker and its own Fengshen line of vehicles stand to gain from the tie-up.
+Besides putting some of its 24 billion yuan of cash reserves to work, some sceptics have questioned what the Chinese carmaker and its own Fengshen line of vehicles stand to gain from the tie-up.

 According to people with knowledge of the agreement, the carmakers will roll out technology including Peugeot's fuel-saving HybridAir transmissions - which store recovered energy in a compressed gas cylinder - under both companies' brands.

-(Additional reporting by Jean-Baptiste Vey and Chine Labbé in Paris, Sophie Sassard in London,; Samuel Shen and Kazunori Takada in Shanghai; and Norihiko Shirouzu in Beijing; Editing by Louise Ireland and David Evans)
+(Additional reporting by Chine Labbé in Paris, Sophie Sassard in London,; Samuel Shen and Kazunori Takada in Shanghai; and Norihiko Shirouzu in Beijing; Editing by Louise Ireland)